quaderno/quaderno-woocommerce/readme.txt

 * Fix: New WooCommerce PayPal plugin introduced a new payment method

 = 1.23.10 – December 20, 2021 =
-* Improvement: unknow products are classified as goods
+* Update: unknow products are classified as goods
 * New: Support for WooCommerce 6.0

 = 1.23.9 – November 14, 2021 =
-* Improvement: delete tax ids validations from cache
+* Update: delete tax ids validations from cache
-* Improvement: do not cache tax ids when validation service is down
+* Update: do not cache tax ids when validation service is down

 = 1.23.8 – August 30, 2021 =
-* Improvement: send shipping address to Quaderno only if it exists
+* Update: send shipping address to Quaderno only if it exists
 * New: Support for WooCommerce 5.6
 * New: Support for WordPress 5.8